Lucy Wangui Kabuu: Career

 Lucy Wangui Kabuu during 2013 World Championships in Athletics – Women's Marathon in Moscow.

 She was born in 1984 in Ichamara in the Mukurweini/Nyeri region of central Kenya.
 Her potential for long-distance running was identified when she was at primary school.
 John Kanyi, a local runner who was based in Japan, encouraged her to try for an athletic scholarship to enable her to study and train there as well.
 She performed well in the scholarship selection races and, aged sixteen, won a place at Aomori Yamada High School.

 While in Japan, she won the 1500 metres at the high school championships and, after graduation in 2002, she commenced training with the Suzuki Track and Field Club.
 She signed with PACE Sports Management and is coached by Ricky Simms.
 Wangui set a Kenyan junior record for the 10,000 m in September 2003.
 She won the All-Japan Corporate Half Marathon title in Yamaguchi the following March.

 She came first in the 5000 metres at the 2004 Japanese Athletics Championships, competing as a guest.
 Following this she was the runner-up in the Kenyan Olympic trials over 10,000 m.
 Her first major international appearance came at the 2004 Olympics in Athens, where she finished ninth in the 10,000 metres event.
 She ran over that distance at the Hyogo Relays meet and had three straight wins from 2005 to 2007.
 She finished tenth in 5000 metres at the 2005 World Athletics Final.
-Wangui made her international debut on grass that year at the 2005 IAAF World Cross Country Championships, where her fifth-place finish in the short race made the Kenyan team a close second to Ethiopia in the team rankings.
+Wangūi made her international debut on grass that year at the 2005 IAAF World Cross Country Championships, where her fifth-place finish in the short race made the Kenyan team a close second to Ethiopia in the team rankings.

 In March 2006 she won the women's 10,000 metres event at the 2006 Commonwealth Games with a time of 31 minutes, 29.66 seconds.
 She also finished third in the 5000 metres.
 Towards the end of the season she finished tenth in 3000 metres at the World Athletics Final.
 In November she was selected for the Kenyan women's team at the International Chiba Ekiden.
 She was slower than Maria Konovalova on the final leg, but maintained Kenya's lead to win the women's title.
 The team's time of 2:13:35 hours was later ratified as an African record for the ekiden marathon relay.